kampung-kampus/traffic-2/README.md

    - Add: `LTA_ACCOUNT_KEY` = `325y4IwcQU+mqCX5P+D01g==`
 4. **Deploy** - Netlify will automatically deploy your site

-### Local Development

-1. Clone the repository
-2. Serve the files using a local server (e.g., `python -m http.server 8000`)
-3. Open `http://localhost:8000` in your browser

 ## API Usage

 This project uses the LTA DataMall API: